Abdelhamid Abuhabib: International career

 Abuhabib received his first call-up to the Olympic team in 2009 to face Tunisia.
 He played a pivotal role in Palestine's attempt to qualify for the 2012 Summer Olympics in London.
-Having been barred from traveling to Thailand by Israeli authorities for the first leg of the first round of Olympic Qualifying Abuhabib would start the second leg.
-He scored the only goal of the game- and the first goal in a competitive international in Palestine- in the 43rd minute on a volley from 25 meters.

-Abuhabib also played in the next round against Bahrain helping Palestine win 0–1 in Manama and helping them take 1–0 halftime lead in the return leg in Palestine.
-Palestine would eventually go out on away goals falling just short of 3rd round of Olympic Qualifying.
+Abuhabib also played in the next round against Bahrain helping Palestine win 0–1 in Manama.
+Palestine would eventually go out on away goals falling short of 3rd round of Olympic Qualifying.

-Abuhabib was called up to the senior team in July 2011 to face Thailand but had to withdraw from training after suffering an abdominal injury.
-He made his debut as a late substitute in an October 2011 friendly against Iran.
+Abuhabib made his debut as a late substitute in an October 2011 friendly against Iran.
 He scored his first and second goals in the 2012 AFC Challenge Cup third place playoff against the Philippines.